A Plant Infusion Ritual

 Before preparing the tea, take a moment to look up the plant you are working with.
 Learn both its medicinal properties and the symbolic or spiritual meanings traditionally associated with it.
 Understanding the plant deepens the ritual.
 It allows you to drink the tea with awareness of what the herb is traditionally known to support.

-If you’re working with a prepared blend, choose one where the plant qualities are still visible and intact: loose leaves, petals, and whole ingredients that open in water, such as blends like, where color, aroma, and function are designed to work together.
-If you need no-nonsense options, get high-impact tea bags, allowing the ritual to remain accessible even when energy is low.
+If you’re working with a prepared blend, choose one where the plant qualities are still visible and intact: loose leaves, petals, and whole ingredients that unfurl in water.
+If you need a no-nonsense option, choose high-impact tea bags with explicit therapeutic indications.
+This allows the ritual to remain accessible and beneficial, even when energy is low.

 Step 2: Measure the Herb